Getting Started

 ServiceControl - data collection

-ServiceControl is the backend to ServicePulse and ServiceInsight.
+ServiceControl is the backend for ServicePulse and ServiceInsight.
 It is a background process that collects useful information about an NServiceBus system.
 This includes messages that cannot be processed, their exceptions, and the ability to collect every message flowing through the system.
 It can also collect saga state changes, endpoint heartbeats, and perform custom checks.
 This information is exposed to ServicePulse and ServiceInsight via an HTTP API.

 ServiceControl can also be configured to collect detailed performance metrics for display in ServicePulse.